Skip to main content

 • No duplicates.
 The same incident event never sends twice to the same channel.

-If a channel breaks (a revoked webhook, a deleted Slack channel), the dispatch shows as failed on the incident with the exact error, and you can resend after fixing it.
+If a channel breaks (a revoked webhook, a deleted Slack channel), the dispatch shows as failed on the incident with the exact error.
+Fix the channel and the next incident event delivers normally; past failures stay on the record as failed.